safaYa12/Capsone_project_1/README.md

 - Provided clear examples of how attackers use these methods.

 ### 3️⃣ Sysinternals Tools & Malware Static Analysis
-- Used **TCPView** to monitor and document live network connections.
+- Used **ProcMon , Process Explorer , Autorun** to monitor and document live network connections.
 - Audited weak passwords using **L0phtCrack**.
 - Created a controlled educational malware specimen with **JPS VirusMaker** (safe VM only).
 - Analyzed the malware’s PE header with **PEiD** to identify sections, entropy, and imports.